Nitinsoni03062024/Nitin.soni/_posts/2024-6-8-Kubernetes.md

 > **Static Volume provisoing using NAS (NAF)Server**

+          - PV [Persitent Volume] (Object, Commnd line is not availabnle only we can create yml file method)

+          - PVC (Object, Commnd line is not availabnle only we can create yml file method)

+**For PV and PVS creation we requrid yml file from kubernetes officel site**

 >  For this prectical perform, we will setup nfs server first,

 1. sudo apt update